-Fear, Anger and Guilt Drives Our Clients' Symptoms: Insight Therapy Neutralizes Them
+Fear, Anger and Guilt Drives Our Clients' Symptoms: Insight Hypnosis Neutralizes Them

 Now I understand something that my professors failed to teach me during my seven years of studying psychology.
 Our clients' problems are merely symptoms of underlying fears, anger and guilt.
-And, there is no better way to help them through these problems than hypnotic age regression and forgiveness therapy, two of the most powerful insight oriented techniques available to the hypnotherapist.
+And, there is no better way to help them through these problems than hypnotic age regression and forgiveness work, two of the most powerful insight oriented techniques available to the hypnotist.

-Many hypnotherapists are now using hypnotic age regression to help their clients overcome their problems, but few are successful at utilizing any form of forgiveness therapy as part of the process.
-I will discuss ways to do just that in this article and make the hypnotherapeutic process more powerful.
+Many hypnotists are now using hypnotic age regression to help their clients overcome their problems, but few are successful at utilizing any form of forgiveness work as part of the process.
+I will discuss ways to do just that in this article and make the hypnotic process more powerful.

 Forgiveness is the antidote to anger.
 Self-forgiveness is the antidote to guilt and anger directed at the self.
 A properly conducted age regression session removes erroneous fears held within the client, built upon erroneous beliefs.